vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 amount = start amount x factor ^ (current epoch - start epoch)
 ```

-If not enough funds are present in the source account at the time a transfer is initied by the network, the whole recurring transfer is cancelled.
+If insufficient funds are present in the source account at the time a transfer is initied by the network, the whole recurring transfer is cancelled.
 If the `amount` is less than `transfer.minTransferQuantumMultiple x quantum` then the recurring transfer is cancelled.